These Guys Have The Best Natural Hair On Instagram

 Dudes like Giovanni Ferrer and Slayter aren't just easy on the eyes, they also post helpful videos for those who need a little help managing their own hair, too.
 Plus, these men are making throwback style feel fresh again (read: the flat top) and proving that a lot of power can come with longer lengths — no matter your gender.

-Take a look at some of our favorite guys with killer natural hair, ahead.
+Take a look at some of our favourite guys with killer natural hair, ahead.